eXTReMe Tracker

 ACCURATE SPLIT-COMPLEMENTS

-The 36 "real color wheel" will give you accurate split complements.
-Between #1yellow and #19ultblue are eighteen 10° spaces on each side of the colorwheel.
-From one to nine colors on each side of the opposite color makes the designers' split complements.
-Expect perfection; it happens all the time in nature.
-"YELLOW AND BROWN ARE DIFFERENT DEGREES OF THE SAME COLOR".
-Earth colored with the the iron element traverses yellow, yellow ochers, red ochers, brown ochers and brown green ochers.
-The Nickel element makes the yellow to orange dual-toned transparent colors and yellow to ocher dual-toned transparent colors.
-Nickel Azo is from transparent or translucent yellow, orange and red.
-The Cadmium element can make a opaque light yellow-green, yellow, orange and red, always opaque.
-Lead makes yellow, orange, red, brown warm, brown cool, blue and cyan, always opaque.
-The Copper element will make opaque or transparent cyan including green and makes a red transparent crystal, the opposite color of cyan.
-Quinacridone is best making transparent magenta to transparent rose.
-The elements Iron, Magnesium and Carbon will also make all colors.
+Earth colors with the the iron element traverses yellow, yellow ochers, orange ochers, red ochers, purple ochers, brown ochers and brown green ochers.
+The Nickel element makes the yellow to orange dual-toned transparent colors and yellow to brown dual-toned transparent colors.
+Nickel Azo is from transparent or translucent yellow, orange, red and brown.
+The Cadmium element can make an opaque light yellow-green, yellow, orange and red, always opaque.
+Lead makes yellow, orange, red, brown warm, brown cool, purple, blue and cyan, always opaque.
+The Copper element will make opaque or transparent cyan including green and makes a red opposite colored transparent crystal..
+Gold and Quinacridone are best making transparent magenta to transparent rose.
+The elements Magnesium and Carbon will also make all colors.
+What crystals show these colors best?

 DON'T EAT THE PIGMENTS